websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/setting-up-liferay/tuning-liferay.md

 />
 ```

 If you're testing a CPU-based load or if you're concerned about CPU capacity,  test using approximately 75 threads for every hardware thread available.
-For example, if your machine has 4 hardware threads, try `maxThreads=300`.
-Adjust connection pool settings and test your system to find settings that meet your needs.
+For example, if your machine has 4 hardware threads, set `maxThreads=300`.
+If you're testing an I/O-based load or you're concerned about I/O capacity, use more threads or switch to using a non-I/O blocking connector.
+Test your system and adjust connection pool settings to meet your needs.

 Additional tuning parameters around `Connector` are available, including the connector types, the connection timeouts, and TCP queue.
 Consult your application server's documentation for details.